-MASTER OF EDUCATION DEGREE IN TECHNOLOGY & INNOVATION
+MASTER OF SCIENCE DEGREE IN TECHNOLOGY & INNOVATION

-The Master of Education in Technology & Innovation degree program has been created for students from a variety of backgrounds, including education, business and industry, science and technology, and entrepreneurship.
+The Master of Science in Technology & Innovation degree program has been created for students from a variety of backgrounds, including education, business and industry, science and technology, and entrepreneurship.
+The program has two concentrations from which to choose - Education and Enterprise.
 The courses in the program are designed to develop and engage students in creativity, design thinking, innovation, ingenuity, problem solving, critical thinking, decision making, research, curiosity, scholarship, leadership and professionalism.
 The thinking processes of professionals such as designers, engineers and entrepreneurs are the foundation of the Technology & Innovation core courses.
 These thinking processes are universal and enduring concepts and are widely considered important tools for success in a world submerged in technology.
-Experiences in this program provide students with insight as to how their own thinking processes affect them in both their personal and professional lives, and how those thinking processes can be modified to meet the circumstances.
-Teachers, employees and business leaders alike will learn to think about their own thinking.
+Experiences in this program provide students with insight as to how their own thinking processes affect them in both their personal and professional lives, and how those thinking.
 The Technology & Innovation program is structured to be flexible enough to allow students to customize their graduate studies to a significant degree.
 This flexibility enables students in the program to make choices, including which option works best to complete the program, the topic to explore through a thesis or research and development technical project, or the variety of courses from which to choose to address one's areas of interest or professional development needs.

 Applicants must possess a baccalaureate degree.
-Students holding a variety of baccalaureate degrees can benefit from the completion of the Master of Education in Technology & Innovation.
+Students holding a variety of baccalaureate degrees can benefit from the completion of the Master of Science in Technology & Innovation.
 Admission to the program is granted after a favorable review of application materials.
 A minimum undergraduate cumulative average of 3.0 is required.
-Applicants with less than a 3.0 GPA are required to submit test scores from either the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE).
+Applicants with less than a 3.0 GPA are required to submit acceptable test scores from either the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE).
 Probationary admission may be granted at the discretion of the department.
 See the Admission Requirements section for additional application information.
 Individuals who hold a bachelor's degree in a field other than technology and engineering education and seek admission may also wish to satisfy teacher certification requirements for that content area.
 Selected graduate courses may be credited toward both certification and the master's degree in Technology & Innovation.
 See the department chairperson or graduate program coordinator for further information.